Home Tech Chromebook Running Slow – Step By Step Guide To Fix It

 7. Low Disk Storage

-When the SSD or hard drive used on your Chromebook is running out of space, processes automatically run slower.
+When the SSD or hard drive used on your Chromebook runs out of space, processes automatically run slower.

-You can either change your hard disk to one with a greater capacity or transfer files either to the cloud or to other storage devices.
+You can change your hard disk to a greater capacity or transfer files to the cloud or other storage devices.

 8. Damaged Hardware

-If you have a damaged or faulty hard disk or hardware, the Chromebook’s performance will be affected.
-Decreased speeds and decreased performance are one of the main signs of deteriorating hardware components.
+The Chromebook’s performance will be affected if you have a faulty hard disk or hardware.
+Decreased speeds and decreased performance are the main signs of deteriorating hardware components.

 Now getting to fixes, there are several steps you can take to resolve the problem.
 Often your Chromebook gets slow for several reasons, so you may have to try more than one remedy to get it back to speed.